July 31st

 Commentary:

-However, complacency and contentment should have no place when it comes to: learning, meditating or giving.
+However, complacency and contentment should have no place when it comes to: learning, meditating, or giving.
 One can never say that he has learnt everything and is very satisfied with his knowledge base.
 Knowing everything good that there is to know cannot happen until one is a jīvanmukta-puruṣa (a liberated soul)!
 Therefore, never be satisfied with learning.

-'I've put in this many hours, so I'm done for the week' - works only at the office.
+Saying, 'I've put in this many hours, so I'm done for the week' works only at the office.
 There is no end to meditation.
 Prayer is talking to God, but meditation is listening to Him!
 Meditation is not just chanting the name of the Lord with closed eyes.
-Having Him in your thoughts every step of the way, through every action, every minute, is constant meditation.
+Having Him in your thoughts every step of the way, through every action, every minute, is constant open-eyed meditation.
 There is no upper ceiling on how much meditation one can do.
 Keep His thoughts going!

 Be satisfied with your fortune, but dissatisfied with your intellect.
 Keep learning!